Alekuwebdev/Alekuwebdev/README.md

 [![Linkedin](img/LINKEDIN_ICON_TRANSPARENT_50.gif)](https://www.linkedin.com/in/alecu-gajos-1b8477232, "Alecu Gajos")
 ![](img/SocialsSmaller.gif)

-## I’m a Husband, Father and Developer
+## I’m a Husband, Father and Junior Developer

 **Alekuwebdev/Alekuwebdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.